megaease/easeagent/README.md

 $ cd simple-plugin
 $ mvn clean package
 ```
-There is an agent.propertites configuration file in the demo directory, which is configured to print all information to the console.
+There is an agent.properties configuration file in the demo directory, which is configured to print all information to the console.
 If you want to print all information to console, then you can use this configuration file.

 ### 4. Copy simple plugin to `plugins` directory